vinprogramming/ap-student/README.md

 ->  Delete .lock file
 -> run ```npm -i``` or ```yarn```
 -> if using yarn , update it to berry.
--> Don't Merge it directly !! [keeping pushin gon that branch or on newer branch]
+-> Don't Merge it directly !! [keeping pushing gon that branch or on newer branch]